baseoursteps/faang/README.rst

     There are eight(8) cells in a row and each is either occupied(true) or empty(false).
     If a cell has two empty or occupied neighbors it becomes occupied.
     Otherwise it becomes empty.
     First and last cell don't have two neighbors.

 11. Deep copy a linked list with an extra random pointer

 12. Number of islands

     Given an map of land(1) and water(0) count all the islands.
 Any two pieces of land form an island vertically or horizontally.

 13. Merge intervals

     Given a set of intervals, merge them if possible.

 14. K closest points to origin

     Given a list of coordinates(x,y) find the closest from (0,0) using euclidean distance.

 15. Unique paths

     Given a 2d matrix count how many paths exist from start(0,0) to end(n,n) if there are obstacles in the way.

 16. Minimum cost to connect all ropes

     Two ropes can be connected and the cost to connect them is the sum of their lengths.
     Given an array of ropes of different lengths what is the minimum cost to connect all?

 17. Generate parantheses

     N pairs of parantheses, generate all valid combinations

 18. Autosuggestions

     given a list of strings and a searchword we want to suggest at most three strings based on the searched word from the list. the suggested words must have a common prefix with the searched. if there are more than three available return the minimums.

 19. Find min in rotated sorted array

     given a sorted array and considering that at some pivot it has been rotated find the minimum

 20. Coin change

     Fewest number of coins to make up a particular amount

+21. Word break

+    Given a word S and a dictionary containing non-empty words determine if S can be segmented in one or more dictionary words.